david-obrien/styleguide/_docs/Content/14-numbers-and-money.html.md

 In tables, use numerals throughout.

+Ratios have no space either side of the colon: 5:12

+**Money**

-Use the £ symbol: £75
+Use the £ symbol: £75.

+Use the euro symbol if writing in euros: €56 million.

+Other common currencies should use their abbreviations: 500USD, 500AUD.

+Less common currencies should be spelled out: 500 South African rand.

+Write out pence in full: calls will cost 4 pence per minute from a landline.

 Do not use decimals unless pence are included: £75.50 but not £75.00

-Do not use ‘£0.xx million’ for amounts less than £1 million.

-Write out pence in full: calls will cost 4 pence per minute from a landline.

 Currencies are lower case.

-** Money **

-Always use million in money (and billion): £138 million.

-Use millions in phrases: millions of people.

-But do not use £0.xx million for amounts less than £1 million.

-Do not abbreviate million to m.

-Ratios have no space either side of the colon: 5:12

-Write out and hyphenate fractions: two-thirds, three-quarters.

-Write out decimal fractions as numerals.
-Use the same number format for a sequence: 0.75 and 0.45